Stancoschi/DrivenPath/chapter_3/work_3/scenario_3.md

 * iii.
 Create sources.
 * iv.
 Create models.

+dbt up and running

 c.
 Create Airflow:
 * i.
 Run containers.
 * ii.
 Login.
 * iii.
 Setup Connection.
 * iv.
 Create DAG.
 * v.
 Run DAG.
+Found a problem where there were multiple lines with Headers that resulted in a fail state in Airflow.
+"""
+psycopg2.errors.InvalidTextRepresentation: invalid input syntax for type numeric: "personal_number"
+CONTEXT:  COPY raw_batch_data, line 1108, column personal_number: "personal_number"

+"""
+Solved it by checking if the file exists, if it existed then i would not add another header row in from lines 93 -> 98 Containers created, could login on localhost:8080 and see the created DAG.
+Runned it with a status of succes in 23 seconds

 d.
 Setup pgAdmin 4 database:
 * i.
 Connect to database.
+Connected to the airflow from pgAdmin 4
 * ii.
 Check data in database.
+Data uploaded and ok